-The National Association of Publicly Traded Partnerships, formerly the Coalition of Publicly Traded Partnerships, is a trade association representing the publicly traded limited partnerships (PTPs) that are commonly known as master limited partnerships (MLPs), and those who work with them.
+The National Association of Publicly Traded Partnerships (NAPTP) is a trade association representing the publicly traded limited partnerships (PTPs) that are commonly known as master limited partnerships (MLPs), and those who work with them.
 The Association is an outgrowth of an informal lobbying organization which was formed in 1983.
-Both the current Association and its predecessor have been highly successful in representing the interests of MLPs in Washington D.C. and the states.
+For over thirty years NAPTP and its predecessor have been highly successful in representing the interests of MLPs in Washington D.C. and the states.